e1-m/dispytch/docs/docs/getting-started/installation.md

 pip install dispytch
 ```

 then no producer or consumer backends will be available.
-You'll need to install at least one extra (`[kafka]` or
+You'll need to install at least one extra
-`[rabbitmq]`) or install the dependencies separately to use built-in event producers and consumers.
+or install the dependencies separately to use built-in event producers and consumers.

 ---